Frequently Asked Questions

 If you have a MES share, it will be packed in an insulated box.

-We do appreciate if you return MES packing materials and egg cartons back to your drop site the next time you pick up so we can clean & reuse them.
+We do ask you to return MES packing materials and egg cartons back to your drop site the next time you pick up, so we can clean & reuse them.
 Some also return paper bags but that's optional.
 If you can use them, feel free!

 I AM Composting More of the Food in My Share than I Expected at the End of the Week!
 Is That Normal?